Susan Wyche, PhD

 Visitors arrive at the zoo expecting to see certain animals.
 Participants wished they could have a list of which animals are off-exhibit (and why) before they are immersed in their visit.
 Having this information upfront could help the visitors plan a more enjoyable visit.
 Not only would it decrease emotional disappointment and abate challenging child management situations, but also help visitors save some steps.

-The zoo app developed for this capstone project offers many new features compared to competitors on the market.
+The zoo app also included many new features compared to competitors on the market.
 These features were developed based on data and feedback collected from real zoo visitors.
 The data suggest that what visitors want and what zoos think visitors need are not necessarily aligned.
-By listening to user needs, I was able to create a strong, usable product.
+By listening to user needs, I was able to design a product sought by users.

 This project was a pilot study.
 Due to time constraints, only a very small, representative sample of zoo visitors were interviewed at the beginning of the study.
 The data collected from these participants were used as inspiration for design.
 A more formal data analysis is needed to tease out additional insights.